Three-state Potts nematic order in stacked frustrated spin models with SO(3) symmetry: Zero-temperature classical phase diagram

-For fixed $|J_{hh}| \gtrsim J_{tt}$ and as a function of nonzero $J_{th}/J_{tt}$ and $K_{th}/J_{tt}$, the phase diagram contains five different phases.
-The symmetries that are broken in a particular ordered state are described by the order parameter manifold of degenerate ground states given in Table~\ref{tab:order_param}.
-First, $K_{th} < 0$ favors coplanar and collinear phases (UUD, V, Y, FM), while $K_{th} > 0$ prefers non-coplanar phases (umbrella).
-Our focus here is the $K_{th} < 0$ regime, in particular the collinear UUD region, which emerges at $0 > J_{th}/J_{tt}> -1 $ and sufficiently negative $K_{th}$.
-For small $K_{th}$, the system undergoes a sequence of transitions as $|J_{th}|$ increases from Y to UUD to V and finally to the FM phase.
-While we focus on FM $J_{th} < 0$ here, we note that the phase diagram for AFM $J_{th}$ is obtained by inverting the spins on the honeycomb lattice $\mathbf{S}_h \rightarrow - \mathbf{S}_h$.
+The resulting ground state phase diagram as a function of nonzero $J_{th}/J_{tt}$ and $K_{th}/J_{tt}$ is shown in Fig.~\ref{Fig:PD}(a).
+The form of the ansatz assumes that $|J_{hh}| \gtrsim J_{tt}$ and we confirm below using MC simulations that it holds also for $|J_{hh}| = J_{tt}$.
+The phase diagram contains five different phases with spin arrangements sketched in Fig.~\ref{Fig:PD}(a), where the red spin refers to the direction of the uniform honeycomb layer and the three black spins denote the directions of the triangular spins on the three sublattices A, B, C. The symmetries that are broken in the ordered states are described by the order parameter manifolds of degenerate ground states, which are given in Table~\ref{tab:order_param}.
+To discuss the phase diagram, we first notice that $K_{th} < 0$ favors coplanar and collinear phases (UUD, V, Y, FM), while $K_{th} > 0$ prefers non-coplanar phases (umbrella).
+Our focus in the following is on the $K_{th} < 0$ regime, in particular the collinear UUD region, which is the ground state for $0 > J_{th}/J_{tt}> -1 $ and sufficiently negative $K_{th}$.
+For small $|K_{th}|/J_{tt}$, the system undergoes a sequence of transitions as $|J_{th}|/J_{tt}$ increases from Y to UUD to V and finally to the FM phase.
+While we focus on FM $J_{th} < 0$ here, we note that the phase diagram for AFM $J_{th}$ is easily obtained by inverting the spins on the honeycomb lattice $\mathbf{S}_h \rightarrow - \mathbf{S}_h$.

-\emph{Finite-$T$ phase diagram above UUD state.--} We use MC simulations to determine the finite temperature phase diagram above the UUD ground state.
-To obtain the phase diagram we simulate systems up to linear system sizes of $L=36$ containing a total of $N = 3 L^2$ spins, using periodic boundary conditions (PBC).
-The simulations use $10^6$ MC steps, half of which are discarded to let the system thermalize.
-Each MC step consists of a sequence of local Metropolis updates and a parallel-tempering move.
-We simulate $400$ temperatures in parallel, that are grouped into two logarithmically spaced sets between $0.05 \leq T/J_{tt} \leq 5.0$ and between $0.3 \leq T/J_{tt} \leq 5.0$.
-We choose two sets with different minimal temperatures to get a closely spaced coverage of the phase diagram around intermediate temperatures where we expect the phase transitions to occur as well as at low temperatures.